vinta/awesome-python/README.md

 * [Toga](https://github.com/pybee/toga) - A Python native, OS native GUI toolkit.
 * [urwid](http://urwid.org/) - A library for creating terminal GUI applications with strong support for widgets, events, rich colors, etc.
 * [wxPython](http://wxpython.org/) - A blending of the wxWidgets C++ class library with the Python.
+* [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/) - PyAutoGUI is a cross-platform GUI automation Python module for human beings.
+Used to programmatically control the mouse & keyboard.

 ## Game Development